UPPMAX/R-matlab-julia-HPC/docs/r/evaluation.md

       - I can find out if an R package is already installed
       - I can load the pre-installed R packages
       - I can install an R package from CRAN
       - I can submit a job to the scheduler to run an R script with regular code
       - I can submit a job to the scheduler to run an R script that uses parallel code
       - I can submit a job to the scheduler to run an R script that uses a GPU
-      - I can submit a job to the scheduler to run an R script that uses machine learning
       - I can start an interactive session
       - I can verify I am on the login node yes/no
       - I can start an interactive session with multiple cores